OkeWoke/AscomSwitchDriver/README.md

 # AscomSwitchDriver
 Simple ascom driver for a cheap relay switch board, configured for 2 channel relay board.
+Made using the ascom switch driver template.

 Requires modifying .iss script, which is then compiled and ran in inno to generate the installer exe